From ultralight sleeping pads to ultra-comfortable air beds, we tested and found the best camping sleeping pads to fit every adventure and budget.

 The R-value you need depends a bit on if you tend to be a warm or cool sleeper.
 In general, you’ll want a sleeping pad with a value greater than 5 for comfortable winter camping.
 For summer, something in the 2 to 4 range should work for warmer nights.

 If waking up with a cold back is a common complaint, consider choosing a warmer sleeping pad or add a foam pad like the Z Lite under your normal pad for additional insulation.

 Length & Width

 Most camping sleeping pads come in regular and long versions.
-And some come in short, wide, and extra-long varieties, too.
-The length and width you need not only depend on your dimensions, but also your camping goals.
+And some also come in short, wide, and extra-long varieties.
+The length and width you need depend not only on your dimensions but also on your camping goals.